MachinesWhoLearn/machineswholearn.github.io/mwl_reading_group.md

 intelligence, or computer vision; most concepts should be comprehensible to people with a solid probability and mathematics background, however.

+We're planning on meeting weekly for 1.5 - 2 hours.

-## Winter Quarter 2017 Tentative Schedule
+## Winter Quarter 2017 (Very Tentative) Schedule

 | Week | Date | Time | Place | Summary of Contents |
 |------|------|------|-------|-----------------------------------------------------|